Decoding Quantum Field Theory with Machine Learning: A first physical example: Remote Boundary Sensing

-Let us summarize the training process.
-Neural networks model complex high dimensional function by alternatively applying tunable linear-affine transformations and fixed non-linear transformations to their inputs.
-The parameters controlling the linear-affine transformations (weights and biases) are then adjusted through training to minimize some cost function.
-The network architecture and training procedure that we use are standard~\cite{Goodfellow}.
-For the curious reader, we include our code \cite{github} and a summary of our preprocessing, network architecture and training process in appendix~\ref{appendixB}.

-{\bf\textit{Remote Boundary Sensing.-}} We consider a detector roughly of atomic size, for simplicity with Gaussian smearing function of width, $\sigma=53\text{ pm}$.
-Taking the UV-cutoff at $K=7/\sigma$ gives us a lattice spacing of $a=\pi/K=23.7\text{ pm}$.
-We take the boundary to be at a distance \mbox{$L=200\,a=90\,\sigma=4.7\text{ nm}$}.
-We take the detector to have an excitation energy $\hbar\omega_\textsc{d}=130\text{ eV}$ and the field to have a mass \mbox{$m c^2=1\text{ eV}$}.
-Note that in this example the field is approximately massless, since its mass is more than a hundred times smaller than any other energy scale in the problem.
-Finally we investigate the strong coupling regime (which is non-perturbative), where the energy scale of the probe-field coupling is near the probe's free energy scale, \mbox{$\lambda_0=\hbar\omega_\textsc{d}=130\text{ eV}$}.
-Note that the choice of parameters is just for demonstration purposes, similar were also obtained for a large set of different parameters.
+We consider a detector of roughly atomic size, with a Gaussian smearing function of width $\sigma=53\text{ pm}$ (the Bohr radius).
+Taking the UV-cutoff $K=16/\sigma$ gives us a lattice spacing $a=\pi/K=10.4\text{ pm}$.
+We take the boundary to be at \mbox{$L=90\,\sigma=457\,a=4.7\text{ nm}$}.
+We set the detector's excitation energy $\hbar\omega_\textsc{d}=130\text{eV}$ and the field's mass \mbox{$m c^2=1\text{eV}$}.
+The field mass is much smaller than any other energy scale in the problem (effectively massless).
+Finally, we investigate the non-perturbative strong-coupling regime where \mbox{$\lambda_0=\hbar\omega_\textsc{d}=130\text{ eV}$}.
+Note that the choice of parameters is for demonstration purposes; similar results are also obtained for a large set of different parameters.

-The results are plotted in Fig \ref{Results1}.
-We plot the actual performance of the neural network (solid line) and lower and upper bounds to the optimal theoretical accuracy (dashed lines) based on the Hellinger distance (see the appendix~\ref{appendixC} for details).
-The green triangle lines show the causal behaviour of the setup: when we send a signal from the further boundary to the detector (by coupling a new oscillator at $t=0$) the neural network accuracy and Hellinger bounds both indicate that it is impossible to tell if a signal was sent in less that $\approx14.6\text{ as}$.
-Compare this to the signal-to-edge-of-detector light-crossing time \mbox{$(L-6\sigma)/c=14.6\text{ as}$} (vertical red line in Fig \ref{Results1}).
-Indeed our toy model is very approximately relativistically causal, as a good quantum field theory on the lattice should be.
+In Fig.~\ref{Results1} we show the performance of the neural network (solid line).
+The green triangle lines show the causal behaviour of the setup: when we send a signal from the far boundary to the detector (coupling a new oscillator at \mbox{$t=0$}) the neural network accuracy indicates that the probe does not receive the signal before \mbox{$\approx15\text{ as}$}.
+A comparison between this and a conservative estimate of the signal-to-edge-of-detector light-crossing time, \mbox{$(L-5\sigma)/c=15\text{ as}$} (vertical red line), shows that our toy model displays a good causal behaviour.
+This confirms that the lattice approximation did not compromise the relativistic structure that is essential for the model to be a faithful simulation of a quantum field theory in a cavity.